StarlitGhost/selfhost-base/README.md

 `docker-compose up -d`

-## Other projects
+## Other Projects

 I organise these as subdirs to this repo checkout, but really they could be anywhere.
 Traefik works via the web network and labels, which lets you be pretty flexible with organisation.

 *list other repos here once they're up*

+## What's Next

+There's a few more things that would be nice to have as a base:

+ - [Authelia](https://github.com/clems4ever/authelia) looks good for two-factor auth
+   - [this issue](https://github.com/clems4ever/authelia/issues/88) should hopefully provide enough hints to get it working
+   - once this is done, the htpasswd auth on the traefik dashboard can probably be dropped
+ - [Portainer](https://github.com/portainer/portainer) for managing everything.
+I would want Authelia working first
+ - Cloudflare maybe?